Accepting New Clients

 Occupational Therapist

-Marta graduated from Florida International University with a Bachelor’s Degree in Occupational Therapy in 2006 and earned a Master’s Degree in Occupational Therapy in 2011.
+Marta graduated from Florida International University with a Master’s Degree in Occupational Therapy.
 While studying OT, she worked with children with special needs in summer and day camps, and as a home care attendant for a child with cerebral palsy.
 She has extensive experience in OT working with children who have Autism, Cerebral Palsy, ADHD, LD, developmental delays, among others.
-She worked in a therapeutic preschool program and co-owned a multi-disciplinary pediatric therapy practice in Brooklyn, NY for 6 years.
+She worked in a therapeutic preschool program and co-owned a multi-disciplinary pediatric therapy practice in Brooklyn.
 There she provided private OT treatment sessions and assessments, NYC Early Intervention services, and related OT services for children in the public school system.
-Marta has worked in Canada since 2018 as an OT and as a student support worker for the Vancouver School Board providing support and accommodations for children with disabilities.
+When Marta first moved to Canada, she worked student support worker for the Vancouver School Board providing support and accommodations for children with disabilities before getting her Canadian OT licence.

 Marta has taken courses over the years to provide instruction with the Handwriting Without Tears program, Brain Gym, Social Thinking curriculum, Therapeutic Listening, Astronaut Training Protocol, sensory diets, and Sarah Ward's executive functioning approach.
 She is an iLs trained practitioner and uses the CO-OP approach for children with DCD.
 Marta speaks Spanish fluently and knows basic sign language.
 Marta tries to help children develop ways to cope with sensory differences, learn self-regulation strategies, and acquire desired functional skills through evidence-based play-based interventions.
 She believes in empowering each and every client to be their best self while also appreciating their unique strengths and passions.

-Marta is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Occupational Therapists of British Columbia (COTBC).
+Marta is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Health Care Professionals of British Columbia (CHCPBC).
 She is on the Registered Autism Service Provider (RASP) list.

 Marta works Mondays, Tuesdays, and Wednesdays.
-She has a waitlist for in-person therapy.
+Her caseload is currently full, she has a waitlist for in-person therapy.

 Ellen Au